hashgraph/hedera-mirror-node/hedera-mirror-test/README.md

 HCS specifically is a key scenario where transactions are submitted to the main network, the mirror node parser ingests these to the DB and the mirror node GRCP endpoint is subscribed to to obtain messages verifying transactions.
 This E2E suite gives us the ability to execute scenarios as external users would and gain the required confidence during development cycles.

+To achieve this the tests utilize the Hedera Java SDK under the hood - https://github.com/hashgraph/hedera-sdk-java

 ## Cucumber

 A BDD approach was desired for our E2E test strategy as it would ensure we more closely tracked valid customer scenarios.